Get ready for this taco deliciousness! This recipe offers heat, acid, freshness and umami 😋

 Tacos Al Pastor

-This recipe feeds a party or a party for two; whom love pork leftovers for midweek meals which we have planned already!
+This recipe feeds a large party or a party for two; whom love pork leftovers for midweek meals which we have planned already!

 Prep time 45 minutes